TroelsMortensen/CodeLabs/Tutorials/EERDiagramInAstah/007 Complex relationships.md

 ### Creating the relationship

-Create a new class, where the diamon should be, the name of the class is the name of the relationship.\
+Create a new class, where the diamond should be, the name of the class is the name of the relationship.\
 In this example a _doctor_ **treats** a _patient_ for a _disease_.
 I.e. **treats** is the relationship.

 ![img_14.png](img_14.png)

 Select the **treats** class.
 In the left side menu, there is a Stereotype tab ((1)), open it.
 Add a new stereotype ((2)), and call it "complex" ((3)), like the Stereotype icon name above.

 ![img_15.png](img_15.png)

 Right-click the **treats** class and select "Set Customized Icon".
-This shows a popup, double click on the diamon image.
+This shows a popup, double click on the diamond image.

 Your **treats** class should now look like the diamond image.

 ![](ConvertToDiamond.gif)

-Then change the diamon size, and draw relationships.
+Then change the diamond size, and draw relationships.

 ![](ScaleAndDrawRelationships.gif)